SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 I have dedicated some time every once a while to the development of this system imagined in the next couple of years.
 There is a distinct kind of fun from the development than from a research project.
 In research, the excitement a lot of time is from finally understanding something or figuring out a solution, the aspiration arrives as a nice surprise after reading and verifying into the data.
 While when it comes to development, the joy of satisfaction arives gradually.
 With every line of new codes written, I feel I get a little bit close to this.

-The project is no near to finish yet and by no means I am trying to develop a well optimized product level system.
-While the skeleton is there and indeed make my life easier in research.
-After all, the spirit is to have things done in a systematical way so that accumulation and growth can be expected.
+The project is nowhere near to finish yet and by no means I am trying to develop a well optimized product level system.
+It's indeed beneficial.
+What's already there indeed make my life easier in research and the process of development prepared me to learn and do the coding for all my research.

 ### What do I need <a name="need"></a>